michaelboyles/formula/docs/src/content/docs/guides/native-validation.md

 ```

 Often you'll want to validate the subfields of an object individually.
 This will associate the errors with those
-sub-fields.
+subfields.
 You can do so by providing an object which has the same properties as the object being validated.

 ```tsx del={4-6} ins={7-13}
 const form = useForm({